 USCIS Visa Bulletin

-USCIS has released the USCIS priority dates and USCIS visa bulletin for June 2021.
+USCIS has released the USCIS priority dates and USCIS visa bulletin.
 In addition, you can connect with your immigration attorney to check your visa progress.
 Here are the common visa categories to look out for-

 Family-based visa category-

 - F1- Unmarried children 21 or older of US citizens